 This big spending English power house have dominated the Champions Cup over the past few years, winning 3 titles, in 2016, 2017 and 2019.
 They were runners up in 2014.
 They are arguably the most successful rugby club in Europe since 2014, also winning the English Premiership 4 times between 2011 and 2019.

 Next up its the legendary Irish side who started on a massive winning streak in 2007.
-The have won the Champions Cup 4 times, in 2009, 2011, 2012 and 2018.
-They lost to Saracens in last years final.
-Leinster also have a great history in the Pro 14 with a record 6 wines between 2001 and 2019 and have been runners up 5 times.
+They have won the Champions Cup 4 times, in 2009, 2011, 2012 and 2018.
+Leinster were runners up when they lost to Saracens in the 2019 final.
+Leinster also have a great history in the Pro 14 with a record 6 wines between 2001 and 2019 and have been runners up 6 times.